jet/equinox/README.md

 - some of the code may be less than approachable for a beginner (e.g. some of the code is in its present form for reasons of efficiency)
 - some of the code may not represent official best practice guidance that the authors would necessarily stand over (e.g., the CQRS pattern is not strictly adhered to in all circumstances; some command designs are not completely correct from an idempotency perspective)

-While these things can of course be perfected through PRs, this is definitely not top of the TODO list for the purposes of this repo.
+While these things can of course be perfected through PRs, this is definitely not top of the work list for the purposes of this repo.
 (We'd be delighted to place links to other samples, including cleanups / rewrites of these samples written with different testing platforms, web platforms, or DDD/CQRS/ES design flavors right here).

 ### [m-r](https://github.com/gregoryyoung/m-r/tree/master/SimpleCQRS) port, [see samples/Store/Domain/InventoryItem.fs](samples/Store/Domain/InventoryItem.fs)